Enhancing customer experience for small business banking

 At a glance

-Scotiabank launched its small business digital application portal in the early 2000s with little user-centered design behind it.
-Over time, its completion rate declined, raising concern within Scotiabank's small business team.
-Scotiabank brought me in as UI/UX designer, working alongside a junior designer already on the team, to identify the core usability issues and redesign the application experience to drive completions.
+Scotiabank launched its small business digital application portal in the early 2000s with little attention paid to how users actually experienced it.
+Over time, completion rates declined, raising concern within Scotiabank's small business team.
+I was brought in as senior product designer, working alongside a junior designer already on the team, to identify the core usability issues and redesign the application experience to drive completions.

 At a glance

-Scotiabank launched its small business digital application portal in the early 2000s with little user-centered design behind it.
-Over time, its completion rate declined, raising concern within Scotiabank's small business team.
-Scotiabank brought me in as UI/UX designer, working alongside a junior designer already on the team, to identify the core usability issues and redesign the application experience to drive completions.
+Scotiabank launched its small business digital application portal in the early 2000s with little attention paid to how users actually experienced it.
+Over time, completion rates declined, raising concern within Scotiabank's small business team.
+I was brought in as senior product designer, working alongside a junior designer already on the team, to identify the core usability issues and redesign the application experience to drive completions.

 The problem